Geometric Bounds for Persistence

-\paragraph*{Principal Curves and Surfaces.} One can notice that when describing the width based arguments in \Cref{sec:width}, we first introduce a $k$-dimensional optimal core $\Gamma_k$ for a given set $\X$, then the $k$-width $\mathrm{W}_k(\X)$ is defined as some kind of ``distance'' from $\X$ to $k$-core $\Gamma_k$.
-Hence, when $\mathrm{W}_k(\X)$ is small, in metric geometry, $\X$ is considered as ``essentially $k$-dimensional''.
-There is a similar notion in statistics called {\em Principal Curves and Surfaces}~\cite{hastie1989principal,delicado2001another, ozertem2011locally}.
+\paragraph*{Principal Curves and Surfaces.} One can notice that when describing the width-based arguments in \Cref{sec:width}, we first introduce a $k$-dimensional optimal core $\Lambda_k$ for a given set $\X$, then the $k$-width $\mathrm{W}_k(\X)$ is defined as some kind of ``distance'' from $\X$ to $k$-core $\Lambda_k$.
+Hence, when $\mathrm{W}_k(\X)$ is small, in metric geometry, $\X$ is regarded as ``essentially $k$-dimensional''.
+There is a similar notion in statistics called {\em Principal Curves and Surfaces}; see Hastie and Stuetzle~\cite{hastie1989principal}, Delicado~\cite{delicado2001another}, and Ozertem and Erdogmus~\cite{ozertem2011locally}.
 While principal curves and surfaces are defined as $1$- and $2$-dimensional objects, one can easily generalize the idea to any dimension $k$, e.g. principal $k$-manifolds.
-In our setting, for a compact subset $\X$ in a Banach space $\Y$, principal curves and surfaces can be considered as $k$-dimensional objects $\Sigma_k$ which minimizes $\ell^2$-distance from $\X$ to $\Sigma_k$ for $k=1,2$ with some normalization condition on $\Sigma_k$.
-In this respect, one can see principal curves and surfaces as a nonlinear generalization of principal component analysis (PCA).
+In our setting, for a compact subset $\X$ in a Banach space $\Y$, principal curves and surfaces can be considered as $k$-dimensional objects $\Sigma_k$ which minimize the $\ell^2$-distance from $\X$ to $\Sigma_k$ for $k=1,2$ with some normalization condition on $\Sigma_k$.
+In this sense, principal curves and surfaces can be viewed as nonlinear generalizations of principal component analysis (PCA).

-In that respect, for a given set $\X$, our $k$-cores and principal $k$-manifolds can be considered as analogous objects.
+Similarly, for a given set $\X$, our $k$-cores and principal $k$-manifolds can be regarded as analogous constructs which extend the underlying idea to a broader geometric framework.
 In \Cref{sec:PCA}, we defined PCA$_\infty$ as $\ell^\infty$-version of the original $\ell^2$ PCA .
-Similarly, our $k$-cores $\Gamma_k$ minimize the $\ell^\infty$-distance between $\X$ and $\Gamma_k$ while principal $k$-manifolds $\Sigma_k$ minimizes the $\ell^2$-distance between $\X$ and $\Sigma_k$.
+Similarly, our $k$-cores $\Lambda_k$ minimize the $\ell^\infty$-distance between $\X$ and $\Lambda_k$ while principal $k$-manifolds $\Sigma_k$ minimize the $\ell^2$-distance between $\X$ and $\Sigma_k$.
 By using this analogy, as principal curves and surfaces are suggested as {\em dimension reduction} method, one can consider our $k$-cores represent the essential structure of $\X$ when $\mathrm{W}_k(\X)$ is small.
-Furthermore, just like the previous part (PCA vs PCA$_\infty$), it would be interesting to make a statistical study of the relation between the \v{C}ech lifespans and $\ell^2$-distance to principal $k$-manifolds.
+Furthermore, just like the discussion in the preceding paragraph (PCA vs PCA$_\infty$), it would be interesting to carry out a statistical study of the relationship between the \v{C}ech lifespans and $\ell^2$-distance to principal $k$-manifolds.